easy359/2048Updated/README.md

 # 2048Updated

-Updated version of 2048 repository.
+Updated version of my 2048 repository.

+Created in 2015.